tenzir/tenzir/web/blog/tenzir-v4.12/index.md

   continuation of the previous message.
 - The [`tcp`](/next/connectors/tcp) loader now accepts multiple connections in parallel, e.g., when used as `from tcp://127.0.0.1:8000 read json`.
-- [Feather](/next/formats/feather) is now a native format.
+- We've massively improved performance of our [Parquet](/next/formats/parquet) and [Feather](/next/formats/feather) formats for large files.
+For writing, they now both support streaming row groups and record batches, respectively, and for reading Feather now supports streaming via the Arrow IPC format as well.
 This comes in handy for those of you working in the Apache Arrow ecosystem and seeking seamless interoperability without loss of rich typing.

 As usual, the complete list of bug fixes, adjustments, and enhancements delivered with this version can be found in our [changelog](/changelog#v4120).